I-surfaces from surfaces with one exceptional unimodal point: Gorenstein surfaces with one elliptic Gorenstein singularity

 \section{Gorenstein surfaces with one elliptic Gorenstein singularity}

 Recall that a normal Gorenstein surface singularity $(W,w)$ is called minimally elliptic by Laufer \cite{Laufer77}, or just elliptic by Reid \cite[4.12]{Reid-chapters} if for some resolution $\varphi\colon X\to W$ we have $R^1\varphi_*\ko_X\isom \ko_w= \IC_w$.
-From the point of view of singularity theory, this class is quite well behaved but includes many important examples. \begin{exam} The Gorenstein strictly log canonical surface singularities, that is, the simple elliptic and cusp singularities are elliptic in the above sense. \end{exam} \begin{exam} Arnold's unimodal and bimodal hypersurface singularities \cite{Arnold76} are elliptic \cite{Kulikov75, Karras80}.
+From the point of view of singularity theory, this class is quite well behaved but includes many important examples. \begin{exam} Let $(W,w)$ be a Gorenstein log canonical surface singularity, the classification of which can for example be found in \cite[Sect.
+3.3]{KollarSMMP}.

+If $(W,w)$ is canonical, it is one of the classical ADE singularities, thus rational and not elliptic.
+Of these we will only use the $A_n$ singularities, which are locally isomorphic to $\left(\{x^2+y^2 + z^{n+1}=0\}, 0\right)$.
+The exceptional divisor in the minimal resolution is a string of $(-2)$-curves.

+If $(W,w)$ is strictly log-canonical, then it is a simple elliptic singularity (contraction of a smooth elliptic curve) or a cusp singularity (contraction of a cycle of rational curves).
+Both are elliptic in the above sense. \end{exam} \begin{exam} The most important measures of the complexity of an isolated hypersurface singularity $Z$ are its Milnor number $\mu(W, w)$ and its modality $m(W, w)$.
+The latter can be characterised as the dimension of the $\mu$-constant stratum in a versal deformation minus $1$ \cite{MR0440066}.

+The singularities of modality zero are exactly the ADE singularities.
+Arnold classified unimodal $(m(W, w)=1)$ and bimodal $(m(W, w) = 2)$ hypersurface singularities in \cite{Arnold76} and it was subsequently realised that these are elliptic \cite{Kulikov75, Karras80}.
 Some information about the types we use are given in Table \ref{tab: info En} and Table \ref{tab: info Z and W}.

 These are in fact special cases of elliptic Kodaira singularities \cite{Ebeling-Wall}, which are constructed as follows: start with a singular fibre $\bar E$ of a relatively minimal elliptic fibration as classified by Kodaira \cite{Kodaira63}.
-Then blow up $\bar E$ repeatedly in smooth points (on reduced components) and contract the strict transform of $\bar E$. \end{exam}
+Then blow up $\bar E$ repeatedly in smooth points (on reduced components) and contract the strict transform of $\bar E$.

+Conversely, the contraction of a configuration of curves as given in the tables will result in a singularity of the given type, see \cite[Sect.
+3]{Ebeling-Wall} or \cite{wall83}. \end{exam}

-We now consider the following situation: let $W$ be a complex projective surface with exactly one singular point $w$, which is a an elliptic Gorenstein singularity.
+We now consider the following situation: let $W$ be a complex projective surface with exactly one singular point $w$, which is an elliptic Gorenstein singularity, and such that $K_W$ is ample.
 Let us consider the diagram

 where $X$ is the minimal resolution of $W$ and $S$ is a minimal model for $X$.
 We can write